Rob Lee

 Robert Martin Lee (born 1 February 1966) is an English former professional footballer and sports co-commentator.

 As a player, he was a midfielder who notably played in the Premier League for Newcastle United and West Ham United.
 His time at St James Park saw him win the Football League First Division in 1993.
 He also played in the Football League for Charlton Athletic, Derby County, Oldham Athletic and Wycombe Wanderers.
-He was capped 21 times by England, scoring twice and was a member of the World Cup 98 squad.
+He was capped 21 times by England, scoring twice and was a member of the 1998 FIFA World Cup squad.

 Following retirement, he harboured interests of becoming a manager and in 2006 he was interviewed for the vacant AFC Bournemouth job, but ultimately has worked away from the sport with a stint as co-commentator for TEN Sports.
 He was inducted into the Newcastle United Hall of Fame in 2019.

-Early and personal life

-Lee was born in West Ham, Greater London.
-His sons, Olly and Elliot, also became footballers.

 Club career

 Charlton Athletic

 Lee started his career in the youth team of Hornchurch and actually played for the first team at the age of 15 in a pre-season friendly under manager, Brian Kelly.
 Hornchurch wanted Lee to sign a contract with them but he was offered an academy place at Charlton Athletic and established himself in the first team by the 1984–85 season, when he scored 10 goals in the Second Division.
 He rapidly became the Addicks' star player playing as a winger and helping Charlton to promotion to the First Division at the end of the 1985–86 season and gained international recognition at under-21 level.
 He remained a regular in the top flight over the next four years until Charlton were relegated back to the Second Division at the end of the 1989–90 season.

 Lee remained with Charlton for more than two years after relegation, but he was sold shortly after the start of 1992–93 season as the club needed money to finance its return to The Valley.
 At the time, Charlton were second in the table, and Lee moved to the league leaders, Newcastle United, for a fee of £700,000.
 He moved to Newcastle after their manager, Kevin Keegan, told him that Newcastle upon Tyne was closer to London than Middlesbrough, the other club interested in signing Lee, and who were already in the Premier League.